robinallenaz/tdor_victims_project/README.md

   ```
 - Deploy: GitHub → Settings → Pages → Build and deployment → Branch: `main` (Folder: `/`).
 - The collage auto-scrolls infinitely.
 Adjust speed in `app.js` if desired.

-## Notes

-- Respectful use only; center remembrance and dignity.
-- Data courtesy of translivesmatter.info — follow their attribution/licensing guidance.